ThinkEQ/assembly-solutions-ltd/src/pages/product-category/wire-preparation.md

     #### Fast Turnaround & Consistent Quality

     All our wire preparation assemblies are made in our Bolton factory and turned around on a fast four week lead time.
 Our investment in high speed machinery has allowed us to be as competitive as China because of the low labour time.
-The quality of our products is continually consistent due to the high spec Swiss made Schleuniger machines.
+The quality of our products is continually consistent due to the high spec Swiss made Schleuniger machines, that we have boast a range of in our wire cable cutting area.
 images:
   - image: /img/wire-preparation-02.png
     alt: Wire Preparation